bywatersolutions/koha-plugin-hoopla/README.md

 # Introduction

-Koha’s Plugin System (available in Koha 3.12+) allows for you to add additional tools and reports to [Koha](http://koha-community.org) that are specific to your library.
-Plugins are installed by uploading KPZ ( Koha Plugin Zip ) packages.
-A KPZ file is just a zip file containing the perl files, template files, and any other files necessary to make the plugin work.
-Learn more about the Koha Plugin System in the [Koha 3.22 Manual](http://manual.koha-community.org/3.22/en/pluginsystem.html) or watch [Kyle’s tutorial video](http://bywatersolutions.com/2013/01/23/koha-plugin-system-coming-soon/).
+This plugin allows users to search your Hoopla collection and checkout titles directly from the Koha catalog.
+Users will need a valid cardnumber and your library must have user authentication setup to work with Koha/Hoopla.

 # Downloading

-From the [release page](https://github.com/bywatersolutions/koha-plugin-bibliotheca/releases) you can download the relevant *.kpz file
+From the [release page](https://github.com/bywatersolutions/koha-plugin-hoopla/releases) you can download the relevant *.kpz file

 # Installing

-Koha's Plugin System allows for you to add additional tools and reports to Koha that are specific to your library.
-Plugins are installed by uploading KPZ ( Koha Plugin Zip ) packages.
-A KPZ file is just a zip file containing the perl files, template files, and any other files necessary to make the plugin work.
+To install simply download the latest release, browse to Administration->Plugins in your koha system, and click 'Upload plugin' and choose the file

 The plugin system needs to be turned on by a system administrator.